Superman (1978 film): Other editions

 When Michael Thau and Warner Home Video started working on a film restoration in 2000, only eight minutes of the added footage that had been used in the TV cut could be considered restored into a version that director Richard Donner called his preferred version of the film.
 Thau determined that some of the extra footage could not be added because of poor visual effects.
 Thau felt "the pace of the film's storyline would be adversely affected [and there were] timing problems matching [footage] with John Williams' musical score, etc… The cut of the movie shown on KCOP was put together to make the movie longer when shown on TV as the Television Station paid per minute to air the movie.
 The "Special Edition" cut is designed for the best viewing experience in the true spirit of movie making."
-There was a special test screening of the Special Edition in 2001 in Austin, Texas, on March 23 with plans for a possible wider theatrical release later that year, which did not occur.
+There was a special test screening of the Special Edition in 2001 in San Antonio, Texas, on March 23 with plans for a possible wider theatrical release later that year, which did not occur.
 In May 2001, Warner Home Video released the special edition on DVD.
 Director Donner also assisted, working slightly over a year on the project.
 The release included making-of documentaries directed by Thau and eight minutes of restored footage.